 Do you have questions about creating a life care plan after a personal injury accident?
 Are you wondering where to begin in making a life care plan?
 Our attorneys can help.

-At Adam S. Kutner & Associates, we offer full-service legal representation for accident victims.
+At Adam S. Kutner Accident & Injury Attorneys, we offer full-service legal representation for accident victims.
 If a life care plan is helpful in your case, we’re sure to work diligently and carefully to create the appropriate plan for you.
 Our team evaluates your case from every angle to help you reach the best possible result.
 Call us today for a free consultation about your claim.

 Otero County Hospital Association, Inc., Quorum Health Resources, 584 B.R.
 783 (2018).
 Retrieved from https://www.leagle.com/decision/inbco20180423443